Hantavirus tracker: why a rare rodent virus is suddenly on the global map

 For the 2026 cluster, the important updates are:

-- whether additional linked cases are confirmed or ruled out
+- whether the two probable cases are eventually confirmed or ruled out

-- whether any off-ship close contacts test positive after monitoring
+- whether any non-ship close contact becomes positive

-- whether the exact South American source exposure can be identified
+- whether the exact South American source exposure can be identified, including the Ushuaia-linked rodent sampling (Argentina source probe)

 - whether health agencies update risk for passengers, crew, ports, or wider communities